Indie sleaze: 2000s–2010s: Origins

-The term "indie sleaze" was coined in 2021, the same year that the style became popular again through TikTok, by an Instagram account dedicated to the aesthetic, @indiesleaze, launched by a woman named Olivia V. The term was inspired by indie music, the 2000s magazine Sleaze, and the Uffie lyric "I'll make your sleazy dreams come true."
-Indie sleaze's popularity coincided with the rise and peak of MySpace and the early days of Tumblr, from about 2006 to 2012.
 Samantha Maxwell of Paste wrote that indie sleaze "feels like a reaction to the early years of Obama's presidency: The economy may have crashed, but there was still a sense of sparkling optimism in the air."
-Olivia V similarly stated that indie sleaze began before the Great Recession, allowing for a sense of optimism.
+Olivia V similarly stated that indie sleaze began before the Great Recession, allowing for a sense of optimism, while other sources linked its initial rise in the New York post-punk revival scene as an optimistic response to the September 11 attacks.
 Welsh singer Gwenno stated that the indie sleaze period was "very debauched, and probably the last moment where kids had been able to do whatever they want."